|

 According

-to several newspaper reports, published December 4th, the day after the Kennedy Center event:
+to newspaper reports, published on December 4th,

 74, was cited for his role in helping to create the hard-charging rock

-'n' roll sound that has dominated popular music for five decades.
+'n' roll sound that has dominated popular music for five decades."

-But perhaps the most
+"But perhaps the most

 far-reaching toast of the evening [which was unfortunately edited out of